 - supervision by a psyhologist with a master's degree or a Diplom (German university degree)

 In special cases (e.g. recognition of previously completed internships), an application must be submitted to the Examination Board Psychology (StPA).
 You can seek advice on this from the internship coordinator.

 Can I use the contract provided by the company I am working for?

-We recommend that you use the contract template provided by the University.
-Alternatively, you can use the internship contract provided by the company if its conditions meet the criteria for recognition of the compulsory internship.
+We recommend that you use the internship agreement template provided by the University.
+Alternatively, you can use the internship contract provided by the company, if its conditions meet the criteria for recognition of the compulsory internship.
 You should keep in mind, however, that this limits the influence of the internship coordinator, should problems arise.

 Can I withdraw from an already signed internship contract?

 Once signed, the internship contract is legally binding and can only be terminated for serious reasons.
 The termination must comply with current labour law.
 If, for example, you are still waiting to hear back about an application for another internship that you would prefer, it is not advisable to sign any other agreements.
 Many employers plan ahead to include interns in their workflow, so it creates difficulties for them if you terminate your contract on short notice.

 Please keep this in mind before you sign your internship contract.

 I want to do my internship abroad - what do I need to know?